Why this award exists

 When it’s presented

 The Center introduced the Sokohl Award at the 2025 ClearMark Awards.
-The award is presented during the ClearMark Awards ceremony.
+The award is presented during the annual ClearMark Awards ceremony.

 2025 Recipient